StudentLoans999/Cloud-Resume-Challenge/Step 8/Visitor Counter in Database Journey.md

 ![image](https://github.com/StudentLoans999/AWS/assets/77641113/3d0ed25f-780a-4b92-8479-d5978542bf56)
 ***
 ## Action 4
-In Cloud9, below is what I did for DynamoDB Local
+In Cloud9, below is what I did for setting up DynamoDB Local

 Installed Docker to the system by running "docker pull amazon/dynamodb-local" (amazon/dynamodb-local is the image)